Instructions for Preparing an RRF Proposal

 A separate memorandum with suggested reviewers must be submitted to RRF by the application deadline.
 Your application will not be considered complete until the memo is received.

 Beneath the PI’s name, proposal title, and eGC1 application number, please list the names of two to four University of Washington faculty who would be able to provide a thorough and objective review of the proposal.
-Do not name faculty who are also applying for an RRF award.
+(Do not name faculty who are also applying for an RRF award; current applicants are not allowed to review each other’s proposals.)
 Include a campus box number, phone number, and email address for each individual listed.
-Please note: the RRF committee is not obliged to select from this list.
+Please note that the RRF committee is not obliged to select from this list.

 Additionally, the names of any UW faculty who SHOULD NOT review the proposal (e.g., due to conflict of interest) MUST be listed.
 This includes supervisors and current or previous collaborators (in research and/or teaching).